MSU Faculty Member

-Attendance Requirements This is an online course and there are no mandatory sessions.
-However, the student should be vigilant in logging onto Blackboard.
+This is an online course and there are no mandatory sessions.
+However, the student should be vigilant in logging onto D2L.
 Regular checks will insure that messages from the instructor are received in a timely manner.
 This course is on a schedule that will be strictly adhered to.
 See the Course Schedule for specific information about activities and due dates.
 Other Policies

 Writing Proficiency Requirement